hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

     besu rlp encode --from=toEncode.json
     ```

 Where the `toEncode.json` file contains a list of the initial validators in ascending order.
-Use the Besu subcommand [`public-key export-address`](../../../Reference/CLI/CLI-Subcommands.md#export-address) to write the address of a validator and copy it to the `toEncode.json` file.
+Use the Besu subcommand [`public-key export-address`](../../../Reference/CLI/CLI-Subcommands.md#export-address) to write the validator address and copy it to the `toEncode.json` file.
 For example:

-!!! example "One Initial Validator"
+!!! example "One Initial Validator in `toEncode.json` file"
     ```json
     [
      "9811ebc35d7b06b3fa8dc5809a1f9c52751e1deb"